project-error/projecterror.dev/docs/npwd/start/GetStarted.md

 - Twitter: reporting tweets

 # Important Information
-* By installing [New-Phone-Who-Dis (NPWD)](https://github.com/project-error/new-phone-who-dis), you agree to the use of the following diagnostic package:
+* By installing [npwd (NPWD)](https://github.com/project-error/npwd), you agree to the use of the following diagnostic package:
    * Sentry, (in use within the React portion of NPWD) Automatically uploads relevant sesssion details and stack traces whenever an exception is thrown.
 We use these metrics to further improve the quality of the phone.